Port (medicine)

 In medicine, a port or chemoport is a small appliance that is installed beneath the skin.
 A catheter (plastic tube) connects the port to a vein.
-Under the skin, the port has a septum (a silicone membrane) through which drugs can be injected and blood samples can be drawn many times, usually with less discomfort for the patient (and clinician) than a more typical "needle stick".
+Under the skin, the port has a septum (a silicone membrane) through which drugs can be injected and blood samples can be drawn many times, usually with less discomfort for the patient than a more typical "needle stick".